Visual Arts in Laois

 Laois Artists

-Angela Delaney (Sculptress in stone); Sarah Delaney (animator, plein air figurative, equestrian and canine artist, and seascape painter); Lisa Fingleton (artist involved in installations, video, sound, fine art photography and performance art); Pat Fitzpatrick (landscape and rural artist); Pat Fox (oil painter known for his landscapes, townscapes, seascapes and portraits); Tom Joyce (oil painter known for his mountain, forest and river landscapes, and his West of Ireland seascapes); Andy Mason (lens-based artist known for his landscape photography); Paul Owens (painter and printmaker); Robert Stack (watercolour landscape painter, and illustrator).
+Angela Delaney (Sculptress in stone); Sarah Delaney (animator, plein air figurative, equestrian and canine artist, and seascape painter); Lisa Fingleton (artist involved in installations, video, sound, fine art photography and performance art); Pat Fitzpatrick (landscape and rural artist); Pat Fox (oil painter known for his landscapes, townscapes, seascapes and portraits); Tom Joyce (oil painter known for his mountain, forest and river landscapes, and his West of Ireland seascapes); Andy Mason (lens-based artist known for his landscape photography); Paul Owens (painter and printmaker); Robert Stack (watercolour landscape painter, and illustrator); and Aidan Flanagan (known for his silkscreen prints and watercolours of Irish landscapes).

 Art Galleries and Venues